-Late Entry:
+1. Late Entry:

-Migrant students entering school late MAY be eligible for credit in a subject if they:
+Migrant students entering school late are eligible for credit in a subject if they:

-- A. Successfully complete the major assignments of their regular classes; and/or - B. Demonstrate mastery (70%) of TEKS by passing equivalent unit examinations for their regular classes; and/or - C. Attend migrant lab session(s) as recommended by counselor in conjunction with attending regular classes.
+- A. Successfully complete the daily work assignments and major assessments in their regular classes; and/or - Demonstrate mastery (70%) of TEKS by passing equivalent unit examinations in their regular classes; and/or - C. Attend migrant lab session(s) as recommended by counselor in conjunction with attending regular classes.

-2. Credit:

-- A. Issuance of credits and grades will be reserved for the regular teacher. - B. If a migrant student has not completed all major assignments or has not shown mastery (70%) of the TEKS by the end of the grading period in which the student enters late or withdraws early, an "incomplete" should be issued to the student until such time as the student completes assignments and/or demonstrates mastery with the aid of the migrant lab teacher.
+- 2. Credit: - A. Issuance of credits and grades will be reserved for the regular teacher. - B. If a migrant student has not completed all major assignments or has not shown mastery (70%) of the TEKS by the end of the grading period in which the student enters late or withdraws early, an "incomplete" should be issued to the student until such time as the student completes assignments and/or demonstrates mastery with the aid of the migrant lab teacher.
 The "incomplete" may be carried six months from the date of next enrollment. - C. If a migrant student enters school after the completion of any grading period, he/she will be eligible to take a placement test for the work missed during the grading period.
-A migrant lab session is recommended for these students to prepare them for the test.

-3. Early Exit:
+A migrant lab session is recommended for these students to prepare them for the test. - 3.
+Early Exit:

-Migrant students leaving school during a grading period MAY be eligible for credit in a subject if they:
+Migrant students leaving school during a grading period are eligible for credit in a subject if they:

-- A. Successfully complete the major assignments of their regular classes; and/or - B. Demonstrate mastery (70%) of TEKS by passing equivalent unit examinations for their regular classes; and/or - C. Attend migrant lab session(s) as recommended by counselor in conjunction with attending regular classes.
+- A. Successfully complete the daily work assignments and major assessments in their regular classes; and/or - B. Demonstrate mastery (70%) of TEKS by passing equivalent unit examinations for their regular classes.